Intrinsic Noise of the Single Electron Box: Introduction

-Charge sensor devices, including the Single Electron Transistor (SET) and the Single Electron Box (SEB), constitute key components of semiconductor-based quantum computing architectures \cite{vigneauProbingQuantumDevices2022}, in which achieving fast, high fidelity qubit readout is critical for fault tolerant operation \cite{fowlerSurfaceCodesPractical2012}.
-The intrinsic noise of such single electron devices, arising from the stochastic nature of electron tunnelling, constitutes a fundamental limit to the readout sensitivity.
-The shot noise of the SET has been studied using classical orthodox theory \cite{korotkovIntrinsicNoiseSingleelectron1994} and, in the low frequency regime ($\omega_0 \ll 2\pi \left<I\right>/e$) is governed by the well know Schottky current noise spectral density formula, $S_{I} = 2eF\left<I\right>$, where $e$ is the electronic charge, $\left<I\right>$ is the average current flowing through the device, and the Fano factor $F$ quantifies the correlation between tunnelling events.
-This expression, derived using a master equation approach \cite{korotkovIntrinsicNoiseSingleelectron1994}, is in agreement with both Markov Monte Carlo simulations \cite{ammanChargeEffectTransistor1989} and experimental measurements \cite{kafanovMeasurementShotNoise}, and has been applied to analyse the ultimate sensitivity of the radio frequency rf-SET \cite{korotkovChargeSensitivityRadio1999, roschierNoisePerformanceRadiofrequency2004, devoretAmplifyingQuantumSignals2000} and its measurement backaction \cite{aassimeRadioFrequencySingleElectronTransistor2001}.
-Recently, rf-SET based single shot spin readout has approached the theoretical shot noise limit to within an order of magnitude \cite{keithSingleShotSpinReadout2019}, with further improvements expected by using quantum-limited parametric amplification.
+The intrinsic noise of such single-electron devices, arising from the stochastic nature of electron tunnelling, determines their ultimate sensitivity and as such deserves close attention.
+In the case of the SET, its shot noise has been well studied using classical `orthodox' theory~\cite{korotkovIntrinsicNoiseSingleelectron1994} and, for low excitation frequencies $\omega_0 \ll 2\pi \left<I\right>/e$, is governed by the well-known Schottky current noise spectral density formula, $S_{I} = 2eF\left<I\right>$, where $e$ is the electronic charge, $\left<I\right>$ is the average current flowing through the device, and the Fano factor $F$ quantifies the correlation between tunnelling events.
+This expression, derived using a master equation approach~\cite{korotkovIntrinsicNoiseSingleelectron1994} and supported by both Markov Monte Carlo simulations~\cite{ammanChargeEffectTransistor1989} and experimental measurements~\cite{kafanovMeasurementShotNoise2009}, has been applied to analyse the ultimate sensitivity of the rf-SET~\cite{korotkovChargeSensitivityRadio1999, roschierNoisePerformanceRadiofrequency2004, devoretAmplifyingQuantumSignals2000} and its measurement backaction~\cite{aassimeRadioFrequencySingleElectronTransistor2001}.
+Recently, rf-SET based single shot spin readout has approached the theoretical shot noise limit to within an order of magnitude~\cite{keithSingleShotSpinReadout2019}, with further improvements expected by using quantum-limited parametric amplification.
+In the case of the SEB, however, a description of its intrinsic noise limit, analogous to that known for the SET, is missing.